 Why did you choose The Islington as the base for Good Karma Club?

 “The Islington is a really lovely venue with lots of drinks available (priorities!) and a great setup for gigs – the sound in there is always excellent.
 I also wanted to go for somewhere that had an intimate, cosy feel because for me the small gigs are the best and most memorable.”

 You’re well known for being a big supporter of new music, who are you looking forward to securing in the future to play Good Karma Club?

 “Ohhh there are so many bands I’d love to get on the bill for Good Karma Club!
 We’ve already got the February line-up locked down and I’m stoked about who we’ve got.
-Beyond that I’d love to book Get Inuit, HUNTAR, Liss, ESTRONS and Fatherson.
+Beyond that I’d love to book Indoor Pets, HUNTAR, Liss, ESTRONS and Fatherson.

 Maybe Oasis could reunite and play for us… dream big right!”

 Where do you hope to take the club night – future plans, maybe one day expanding to other cities etc.?

 “I want Good Karma Club to have a real community feel to it, for it to be a place that music lovers can all hang out, discover their new favourite band and make friends.
 I also hope we can attract the most exciting emerging bands from all around the world too, and eventually even have a Good Karma Club tour, that visits all the major cities of the world.”